 Blue sharks are fast oceanic predators that specialise in feeding on mackerel and other pelagic fish and squid, although there is evidence they are opportunistic and do occasionally feed nearer the seabed on demersal species and occasionally eat sea birds.
 Blue sharks are long lived and females will give birth to up to 135 pups in a litter after a 9- 12 month gestation period.

-This is a poorly studied species although there are huge amounts of blue shark caught across their range.
+Despite their worldwide distribution and the large amounts of blue shark caught across their range, this is a poorly studied species.
 Estimated by ICUN as 20 million sharks per year are caught in the Atlantic.

 There is no limit on catches of blue shark in our waters and there is no minimum landing size.
 It is fortunate that this species is not being actively targetted by commercial fishermen.